robertbrodrecht/launchpad/README.md

 ## SEO-Related Features

 * Rel Canonical built in for posts, pages, and single custom post types.
+* SEO Title with fallback to page title for posts, pages, and single custom post types.
+* Meta Description
+  * Custom meta descriptions.
-* Meta Description generated from excerpts automatically.
+  * Generated from excerpts automatically if no custom value provided.
+* Keyword density and title checks based on various best practices.
 * OpenGraph tags generated automatically.
 * Google Analytics Support.
 * hCard example in footer.